KrOstir/jupyter-geo-sentinel/README.md

 # Jupyter Notebook for Copernicus Sentinel Analysis

 Jupyter notebook with support for geospatial analyses.
-Everything what gives [Jupyter Notebook Scientific Python Stack](https://github.com/jupyter/docker-stacks/tree/master/scipy-notebook) and more:
+Everything that gives [Jupyter Notebook Scientific Python Stack](https://github.com/jupyter/docker-stacks/tree/master/scipy-notebook) and more:

 * [GDAL](http://www.gdal.org/)
 * [Sentinelsat](https://github.com/sentinelsat/sentinelsat)

 ## Basic Use

 The following command starts a container with the Notebook server listening for HTTP connections on port 8888 with a randomly generated authentication token configured.
-Current folder is mapped to the server.
+The current folder is mapped to the server.

 ```bash
 docker run -it --rm -p 8888:8888 -v $PWD/:/home/jovyan krostir/jupyter-geo-sentinel